-In 2007, 5.7 of every 100,000 deaths in the United States of people age 65 and older were ruled homicides.
-(Centers for Disease Control, National Vital Statistics Reports, "Deaths: Preliminary Data for 2007," June 2010)
+According to the CDC, in 2015, 844 deaths of adults aged 65 or older were ruled homicides.
+(Centers for Disease Control, National Vital Statistics Reports, Deaths: Final Data for 2015, November 2017.)

 In a 2009 study of community-dwelling older adults in Chicago, those who had been reported to social services agencies as abuse victims faced an increased risk of mortality compared to those who had not been reported.
-(XinQi Dong et al., "Elder Self-Neglect and Abuse and Mortality Risk in a Community-dwelling Population," J Am Med Assn; vol. 302, no. 5, 2009)
+(XinQi Dong et al., "Elder Self-Neglect and Abuse and Mortality Risk in a Community-dwelling Population," J Am Med Assn; vol. 302, no. 5, 2009.)

 The use of autopsy is decreasing in the United States.
 Autopsies are performed in only two percent of older adult deaths.
-(Centers for Disease Control, Autopsy Patterns in 2003, March 2007)
+(Centers for Disease Control, Autopsy Patterns in 2003, March 2007.)